 Or she, on seeing Bernie getting defeated by Hillary, vows not to vote in a tantrum to “teach Hillary a lesson”.
 Because Trump will defend the rights that Bernie wasn’t able to?

 Or votes to sabotage an EU-Ukraine trade deal not because they care about Ukraine one way or the other but because they just want to lash out.

 These are the people who let the darkness in.
 The political plate spinners who look at all the broken crockery around them and always have someone else to blame.
 The people democratic theory fails, because it assumes that people will always vote in their own best interest.

-These are the Jews who voted for HIM because he was really tough on the Communists, and when other Jews asked them have they not heard what he says about Jews they go: “Meh: he’ll get rid of the Commies.
+They who voted for HIM because he was really tough on the Communists, and when Jewish friends asked them have they not heard what he says about Jews they go: “Meh: he’ll get rid of the Commies.
 Then we’ll worry about it.”

 These are the people who go back to the firework after the fuse goes out, because it “hardly ever goes off”.